 -

-[Click Here] Plant lists can be misleading, giving the homeowner or landscape designer the impression that fire-safe landscaping is only about choosing the right species and avoiding the wrong ones.
+Some plant lists give the homeowner or landscape designer the impression that fire-safe landscaping is about choosing the right species.
 The reality is that landscape maintenance is essential and any plants can burn under the right conditions.
-A well maintained, and irrigated ‘flammable’ plant can pose a lower ignition risk than a neglected ‘fire safe’ plant.
+A well-maintained, and irrigated ‘flammable’ plant can pose a lower ignition risk than a neglected ‘fire safe’ plant.
 Because any plant species can burn, we focus instead on the underlying principles behind designing a FireSafe home and landscape.

 -